If you love coffee and houseplants, growing a coffee plant indoors might be perfect for you!

 Yellow, blotchy patches on leaves

-The yellow spotting and mottling of the leaves signals Coffee leaf rust, a type of fungal infection.
-Characteristic rust-colored powder will be found on the undersides of the leaves as well.
+The yellow spotting and mottling of the leaves signal Coffee leaf rust, a type of fungal infection.
+The characteristic rust-colored powder will be found on the undersides of the leaves as well.

 Using a spray fungicide may help to control the issue.
 However, there are strains of coffee leaf rust now that are resistant to fungicides.